This page was updated on 19 July 2021 at 4:30pm

 Advice for visitors

 You should follow any advice that the care home gives you when visiting.
-You should also take all of the normal precautions such as washing your hands and maintaining social distancing.
+You should take all of the normal precautions such as washing your hands and maintaining social distancing.

 Do not visit if you have tested positive for COVID-19, are self-isolating following contact or travel, or you’ve experienced any of the following COVID-19 symptoms in the last 10 days: